Chudolist-Mailing-Service/resume-bank/README.md

 Before bot:
 - [ ] Endorser talks to Admin: *"please send this resume to mailing list"*
-- [ ] Admin: *"OK, tell me what the guy wants and send me his resume file ()"*
+- [ ] Admin: *"OK, tell me what the guy wants and send me his resume file"*
+   - "what the guy wants" is Resume Description text
+   - resume file(s) is Word or PDF files
-- [ ] Endorser sends email Msg to A with some text about Person and resume file in attachment
+- [ ] Endorser sends email Msg to A with some text about Person and resume file(s) in attachment
 - [ ] Admin sends email Msg to List and to Bot
 - [ ] GNU Mailman/PostFIX sends email Msg to List